 -

 Develop a clear regulatory framework: A clear and consistent regulatory framework is essential for the growth of the flying car industry.
 Regulators need to work together to develop rules and standards that address safety, air traffic management, and pilot certification.
-International collaboration is also crucial to ensure that flying cars can operate safely and efficiently across borders.
+International collaboration is also crucial to check that flying cars can operate safely and efficiently across borders.

 -